JakubHerr/GitFit/docs/documentation.md

 - valid weight is a non-negative number with up to two decimal points
 - User can define progressive overoad settings for each exercise block in workout day
 - overload is optional
-- TODO valid repetition is a positive whole number
+- valid repetition is a whole number (user wants to record failed lift)

 #### Measurement
 - all measurements are currently in cm and kg
 - valid measurement is a non-negative number
-- TODO measurement input is limited to two decimal points
+- measurement input is limited to two decimal points
 - currently, all measurement values must be input to be a valid record

 ### Navigation